Each year, we ask 12,000 youth what they want to do with their lives. We listen. Then we help them take action.

 The success of our program has motivated us, and generated demand from parents, schools and districts, to serve more students each year.

-Help us begin our 20th year with a strong foundation.
+Help us finish our 20th year with a strong foundation.
 Please join us and the hundreds of others who support our work and invest in making a direct and powerful impact on young people’s lives.

 A STORY OF HOPE AND SUCCESS: